Breach (Twenty One Pilots album): Background and promotion

-On May 21, 2025, nearly a year since the release of their previous studio album Clancy (2024), Twenty One Pilots announced a follow-up titled Breach.
+On May 21, 2025, nearly a year since the release of their previous studio album, Clancy (2024), Twenty One Pilots announced a follow-up titled Breach.
 The announcement followed a series of cryptic clues and Easter eggs shared across social media and during the final shows of The Clancy World Tour.
 Among these Easter eggs were several bits of morse code scattered throughout the final letters of the Fan Premiere Exhibits.

 Breach continued the narrative arcs established in their previous works, particularly Blurryface (2015), Trench (2018), Scaled and Icy (2021), and Clancy.
 The duo stated that the album would serve as the final installment in their decade-long "lore" first established in Blurryface, alluding to "Paladin Strait"—the closing track of Clancy—whose music video had acted as a cliff-hanger.
 Tyler Joseph previously teased the record in an interview, stating they were entering a "gap of nothingness" he could only describe as "not nothing".

 The artwork depicts the duo dressed in mostly black attire, similar to the cover art of Clancy, further supporting the idea of a continued narrative.
 In announcing the album, Twenty One Pilots revealed that the lead single, "The Contract", would be released on June 12, 2025.
 Following the announcement, the first pressings of Breach on vinyl and CD became available for pre-order.
 The album was released on September 12.
 On July 15, the album's track listing was revealed.
 The second single, "Drum Show", was released on August 18, with "City Walls" following as the third on the parent album's release date.
 "City Walls" was accompanied by a music video, which was described by Joseph as "the end of [the lore]".
-On the same day, the band released Breach – Digital Remains, an online-only collection of new photos and "artifacts" in relation to the making of the album that includes a bonus song, "Drag Path".
+On the same day, the band released Breach – Digital Remains, an online-only time-limited collection of new photos and "artifacts" in relation to the making of the album that includes a bonus song, "Drag Path"; an abridged cut of that song was released to streaming platforms as a single on February 17, 2026, after it went viral on TikTok.

 A 23-show North American concert tour, The Clancy Tour: Breach, was announced alongside the release of "The Contract".
 As an extension of the Clancy World Tour and supporting both Clancy and Breach, it commenced on September 18, 2025, in Cincinnati, Ohio, and concluded on October 26 in Los Angeles, California.
+This is being followed by a series of headlining performances at festivals across the Americas and Europe between January and November 2026, along with a one-off concert at Ohio Stadium in the duo's hometown of Columbus, Ohio, scheduled for October 17.